dmalyuta/dotfiles/README.md

 Note that the automated backup solution needs you to configure `cron` and `anacron` manually.
 See the starting comment block of the [backup script](https://github.com/dmalyuta/dotfiles/blob/master/.bin/make_snapshot.sh) to learn how.
 It would not be good to automate this step as it should be your choice on how, if at all, to run backups.

-Finally, settings syncing across JetBrains IDEs can be automated via the [Settings Repository](https://github.com/develar/settings-repository) plugin by installing it in the IDEs and pointing it to the `DIR/.jetbrains/settings` folder.

 ## Known issues

  1. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
 The solution is to run `sudo rm -vf /var/lib/apt/lists/* && sudo apt-get clean && sudo apt-get update` (possible several times until the "Hash Sum mismatch" warning disappears), then running the installation script again.
- 2. If there are any errors during Emacs package auto-install (when you open Emacs for the first time), restarting Emacs solves every issue I've encountered so far.
-    * Note: if a "package doesn't exist" error comes up during package auto-install, run `M-x package-refresh-contents` and restart Emacs.
-This fixes any such issue for me.

 ## TODO